smarlhens/vagrant-symfony-dev-box/README.md

 **Note :** If you are under **Windows** I recommend that you **do not use Git Bash** but the **Cmd**.

-Then you will need to connect to the Vagrant virtual machine :
+If you need to connect to the Vagrant virtual machine :
 ```bash
 vagrant ssh dev
 ```